-This recipe contains much less sugar than you’d get from a leading brand of tomato ketchup.
-Although honey is still a form of sugar, it is sweeter than sugar, so you can use less to get the same sweetening effect.
-There's just one tablespoonful of honey in the whole jar.
-Healthy homemade ketchup is virtually all tomato and onion, whereas most bought ketchup contains nearly a quarter sugar.
+- This low sugar tomato ketchup recipe contains much less sugar than you'd get from a leading brand of tomato ketchup.
+There's just one tablespoonful of honey in the whole jar, and no artificial sweeteners.

+- Rich in lycopene.
 Tomatoes are a particularly rich source of an important antioxidant called lycopene.
 Cooked and processed tomatoes are actually a better source of lycopene than raw tomatoes.
-Lycopene has been shown to be beneficial to heart health, and can even reduce the risk of some types of cancer.
-(See here for more information about lycopene)

 Ingredients